Workshops + Roundtables

 Workshop 3: Not your average Muslim

 Learn tools for challenging your well-meaning assumptions!
 This workshop will explore narratives and problematic misrepresentations of Muslims in the well-meaning liberal discourse.
-Participants will walk away with tools to identify as well as complicate narratives for marginalized voices.
+Participants will walk away with tools to identify as well as complicate narratives of marginalized voices.

 Workshop lead: Rabia Mir, Global Reporting Centre at University of British Columbia